- There are several ways to help reduce taxes and maximize benefits.

 Income tax implications

-Social Security benefits are subject to federal income taxes above certain levels of "combined income."
-Combined income generally consists of your adjusted gross income (AGI), nontaxable interest, and one-half of your Social Security benefits.
+Social Security benefits are subject to federal income taxes above certain levels of "combined income" (also known as provisional income or modified adjusted gross income).
+Combined income generally consists, among other things, of your adjusted gross income (AGI), nontaxable interest, and one-half of your Social Security benefits.
 For individual filers with combined income below $25,000, none of your Social Security is taxed.
 For joint filers with combined income below $32,000, none of your Social Security is taxed.
-(See Income Taxes And Your Social Security Benefits for more information.)
+(See Income Taxes And Your Social Security Benefit for more information.)

 For individual filers with combined income of $25,000 to $34,000, 50% of your Social Security benefit may be subject to federal income taxes.
 If your combined income exceeds $34,000, then up to 85% of your Social Security benefits could be taxed.